pacifiquem/palindrome_checker-npm-package/readMe.md

 #nothing simple like using it, these are few steps:

 #download the package
+#decrale a variable and-
-#require it in your project
+#require palindrome-tester in your project
-#to check if the word entered is a palindrome type
+#to check if the word entered is a palindrome type:
-#checkPlindrome('anyword here');
+#variablename.checkPlindrome('anyword here');